Introversion & Social Anxiety

 You’re not “supposed to be” outgoing.

-We all know the caricature of the schmoozing salesperson who works a room and seems like the master of all networking–constantly ready with a polished smile and unlimited social energy.
+We all know an extrovert who works a room and seems like the master of all networking—constantly ready with a polished smile and unlimited social energy.
+This is merely one version of a human being—there’s room for all kinds.

 You can be introverted, anxious and successful.